Got a minute to help? take our quick website survey >

 The decision to cut her care package was made six weeks ago.
 Audrey will need to see the records that relate to this decision.
 As well as this, there will probably be relevant records from before the date of the decision.
 However, she is unlikely to need copies of her social services records in their entirety.

 Audrey could make a request for copies of her social service records from the past six months.
-She may not need to provide proof of identity if she makes the request to her social worker, as her social worker knows her well.
+She may not need to show proof of identity if she makes the request to her social worker, as her social worker knows her well.

-An advocate is a person who can both listen to you and speak for you in times of need.
-Having an advocate can be helpful in situations where you are finding it difficult to make your views known, or to make people listen to them and take them into account.
+An advocate is a person who can listen to you and speak for you.
+Having an advocate can be helpful in situations where you're finding it difficult to make your views known.
+Or to make people listen to them and take them into account.

 See our pages on advocacy for more information.